The Pentagon’s Press Purge

 kinds of information gathering and reporting that may ultimately do exactly what you're saying, Nancy.

-I just, I just think there's, I don't know, know, it gives me pause that somebody who's in charge of the department doesn't want to answer questions from anyone other than those who agree with them.
+I just think there's, I don't know, it gives me pause that somebody who's in charge of the department doesn't want to answer questions from anyone other than those who agree with him.

-I worry about information where the American public is potentially getting two different versions of the same event because there's what sort of these approved media say and what the unapproved media say.
+I worry about information where the American public is potentially getting two different versions of the same event because there is what sort of these approved media say and what the unapproved media say.

-And the hesitancy that you're hearing to me is because we've already seen less information coming out, and we're seeing more and more deployment of U.S.
+The hesitancy that you're hearing to me is because we've already seen less information coming out and we're seeing more and more deployment of U.S.

 troops in ways we haven't seen them in a more law enforcement capacity.